Information for 2025 started to be provided in May, 2024. As updates come in, this site will be updated.

-The annual open enrollment period runs November 1-30 with an effective date of January 1, 2024 for all changes.
-All changes are made through Workday.
+The annual open enrollment period runs from October 28 – November 25 with an effective date of January 1, 2025 for all changes.
+All changes will be made through Workday, and the activity will be posted to your Workday box on October 28.

 OE is the one time each year when you can: